Home / What we do / Shrinking the Footprint

 The footprint referred to includes the impacts of all we do on the natural environment, which is God’s Creation.
 This is mainly the energy use and carbon footprint of our buildings; it is crucial that these should be radically reduced.

 Every church, congregation and church member needs to be involved in this effort.
-It forms a major part of the Diocese’s programmes on the Caring for God’s Creation.
+It forms a major part of the Diocese’s programmes on Caring for God’s Creation.

 The Five Marks of Mission